St-ton/JN/CONTRIBUTING.md

 Summary (first line):

-Start your commit message with "Fix" or "Re" or "Unfix" followed by the issue referenced.
-Next, provide a short description about the change and use words like "Improve, Fix, Add, Remove, Shorten, Update" e.g. to keep a good readability.
+Provide a short description about the change and use words like "Improve, Fix, Add, Remove, Shorten, Update" e.g. to keep a good readability.

+Issue References:

+End your commit message with "Fix" or "Re" or "Unfix" followed by the issue referenced.
+If your commit message is 1 line only, feel free to place your issue reference at the end of that line.
+Otherwise place a new line above the reference.

 Good:
 ```
-git commit -m "Fix #1234 - Fix wrong comparison operator"
+Fix wrong comparison operator.
+Fix #1234 and #1236
 ```
 ```
-git commit -m "Re #1234 - Add required attribute to mandatory fields"
+Add required attribute to mandatory fields.

+Re #1234
+Re #1236"
 ```
 ```
-git commit -m "Unfix jtlshop/shop4#12345 - Roll back last changes because jtlshop/shop4#12346 already solves this issue"
+Roll back last changes because jtlshop/shop4#12346 already solves this issue.

+Unfix jtlshop/shop4#12345"
 ```

 Bad: